Updated: Apr 22, 2022

 Do you have miso paste lying around in your fridge??
 When was the last time you used it??
-Salmon, miso, and butter are meant to be together!!
+Salmon, miso and butter are meant to be together!!
 They are savory, comforting and delicious!!
-I often make this miso butter salmon on the weekday dinner since I can just whip up in 15mins!
+I often make this miso butter salmon for a weekday dinner since I can just whip up in 15 minutes!

-Miso butter salmon is called <chanchan yaki/ ちゃんちゃん焼き> in Japanese originated in Hokkaido area in Japan.
+Miso butter salmon is called <chan chan yaki/ ちゃんちゃん焼き> in Japanese and it originated in the Hokkaido area of Japan.

 You can serve it with some rice or bread!

 I hope you will enjoy it!!